iifl-logo

 • Interest payments

-Difference between face value and market value:
+Face value vs market value:

 It is easy to get confused between the face value and the market value of a security, especially if you are a new investor.
 Knowing the difference between the face value and market value is important before you commence trading in stock markets.
 You can refer to the chart given below.